-There have been several stages of community input to the process, with oversight in the final stages from a project steering committee with representation from the Wadawurrung Traditional Owners Aboriginal Corporation, government agencies, and community members.
+Community input was sought at key points in the planning process, with oversight in the final stages from a project steering committee with representation from the Wadawurrung Traditional Owners Aboriginal Corporation, government agencies, and community members.

-The planning process included the development of an issues and opportunities paper, development of an initial draft, updating of the vision and development of objectives, engagement with community groups and adjacent land managers, and updating of the actions (Figure 2).
+The planning process included the development of an issues and opportunities paper, preparation of an initial draft, updating the vision and development of objectives, engaging with community groups and adjacent land managers, and updating the actions (Figure 2).